Alfonso Cabello: Cycling

 He competed in the 2011 World Championships.
 At the Los Angeles hosted 2012 Paralympic Cycling World Championships, he won a bronze medal in the C5 km race with a personal best time of 1:07.876.
 He also participated in the team sprint event.
 He won a gold medal at the 2012 Summer Paralympics games in London, United Kingdom in the Men's 1 km time trial C4-5 taking the C5 world record from Jon-Allan Butterworth.
 His gold medal was the first Gold won by Spain at the 2012 Games.
+The win came with some controversy, due to the disqualification of 4-time defending champion Jody Cundy for a false start, which Cundy maintained was due to a mechanical error of the starting gate.
+Cabello would win another gold in the same discipline in 2020 Summer Paralympics in Tokyo, setting a world record time of 1:01.557, marking the first time that Cundy had his time beaten in the discipline at the Paralympics.